tristanic/isolde/isolde/docs/source/tutorials/intro/isolde_intro.rst

    secondary structure elements (helices, strands or unstructured stretches).
    Pressing the down arrow will reverse the process.
 In this case, after clicking on the entry in the Peptide bond geometry table the offending residue is selected.
-Pressing up once will give you the whole loop with all six *cis* bonds.
+Make sure the focus is on the main GUI window by left- clicking anywhere on the molecule, then press up once to select the whole loop with all six *cis* bonds.

 Once your selection is to your satisfaction, go ahead and click play to correct them.
-If you prefer, you can queue up all the flips with the simulation paused - a handy way to remember which peptide bond will flip is to keep in mind that if you've selected an alpha carbon, the flip will be applied to the nitrogen directly bonded to it.
-You will also most likely find that you need to adjust the sidechains of Thr150 and Lys151 (although in some cases these correct themselves once the *cis* bonds are fixed).
-Also keep in mind that the peptide oxygen of Gly153 should end up pointing at the Arg148 sidechain - if this isn't the case in your simulation, try using the "flip peptide bond" button to the left of the *cis*<-->*trans* button.
+You may choose to do this while everything is moving - or, if you prefer, you can queue up all the flips with the simulation paused.
+Just **ctrl-click** on a C-alpha C-terminal to a *cis* bond, click the *cis<-->trans* button, and move on to the next.
+A handy way to remember which peptide bond will flip is to keep in mind that if you've selected an alpha carbon, the flip will be applied to the nitrogen directly bonded to it.
+You will not see a visual indicator that a flip of this type is pending, but you'll see the results once you resume the simulation by pressing the play button.
+If you accidentally flip one you didn't mean to, it's typically no big deal - just flip it right back.

+Once these flips are done, You will also most likely find that you need to adjust the sidechains of Thr150 and Lys151 (although in some cases these correct themselves once the *cis* bonds are fixed).
+Also keep in mind that the peptide oxygen of Gly153 should end up pointing at the Arg148 sidechain - if this isn't the case in your simulation, try using the "flip peptide bond" button (remember, it's to the left of the *cis<-->trans* button).

 Once you're done, the loop should look something like this: